LIBER AL: Book of the Law: arrangement of the manuscript sheets

 7) The Eye of the Triangle (i.e. the very center two pages) spells “RA” (who is of course speaking the very passage we are referring to) if you follow the traditional arrangement for the original and ancient word “Abracadabra.”

 The first known record of this version of the triangle dates to around 200 AD.

 Here is a right side up version with the correct Thelemic spelling:

-8. Then there is this naughty little reason.
-When the “scratched line” page is superimposed with the title page, a Crowley drawing blending Puer (male) and Female (puella is formed).
+8. When the “scratched line” page is superimposed with the title page, a Crowley drawing blending Puer (male) and Female (puella is formed).
 The Fool of course is sexually ambiguous, containing the seeds of both sexes.

 I’m just beginning to scratch the surface with this arrangement so there will most likely be more to add as time goes on.
 I hope others are able to build upon what I can come up with here.

 p.s.
 I discovered this during the Thelemic year 104 (i.e 104 years since the inception of Liber AL).
 When you follow step 6 above, the right hand side of the triangle, now clearly suggested by the scratch now at the top, also adds to 104.